 Diet and Lifestyle

 Sugar, processed foods, gluten and dairy are all highly inflammatory, especially if the gut is already under stress due to lifestyle factors, medications or an imbalance in the gut bacteria.
-Excessive alcohol intake has also been linked to increased intestinal permeability.
+Excessive alcohol intake has also been linked to increased intestinal permeability and can kill off beneficial bacteria in the gut.

 Bacterial Imbalance and Overgrowth